hunteke/temoa/docs/source/Documentation.rst

 :math:`{LEN}_{p \in P}`

-Given that the modeler may specify arbitrary period boundaries, this parameter specifies the number of years contained in each period.
+Given that the modeler may specify arbitrary time period boundaries, this parameter specifies the number of years contained in each period.
 The final year is the largest element in :code:`time_future` which is specifically not included in the list of periods in :code:`time_optimize` (:math:`\text{P}^o`).
 The length calculation for each period then exploits the fact that the ``time`` sets are
 ordered: